The Legacy of Visibility Starts Here.

 Why Project Flare Matters

-LGBTQ youth are overrepresented in foster care and face an increased risk of both negative experiences and outcomes.
+LGBTQ+ youth are overrepresented in foster care and face an increased risk of both negative experiences and outcomes [Trevor Project National Survey 2022].

-• Up to 30% of youth in foster care self identify as LGBTQ
+• 30% of youth in foster care identify as LGBTQ+ and are 3x more likely to attempt suicide

 How Can I Get Involved?

-We encourage LGBTQI foster youth to make their own #shareyourflare video.
+We encourage LGBTQ+ foster youth and ALL youth to make their own #shareyourflare video.
 Stories matter.
 Telling YOUR story matters.
 Share yours with TLC and the world.
-If you are an LGBTQI ally and want to share a supportive message, we encourage you to share your flare, too.
+If you are an LGBTQ+ ally and want to share a supportive message, we encourage you to share your flare, too.

 Click here to see how.